Techkene/TNMT_Retail_Dashboard/README.md

 ## Conclusion
 This dashboard provides valuable insights for TNMT Retail, helping stakeholders make data-driven decisions regarding product performance, sales team effectiveness, and regional revenue distribution.
 By leveraging interactive filtering, users can explore key trends and optimize business strategies.

----
-Feel free to modify or add any additional details specific to your implementation!